inspiredlabs/rvo.lt/site/content/course/university-mixed-faculty-study-programme.md

 - design a machine for living using first-principles.
 - Learn how an active house should:
 <!--	- minimise waste and excess costs.-->
-	- reduce costly heating, air-conditioning and smells with optimal air circulation.
+	- reduce unwanted smells, minimise cost, heating and air-conditioning with optimally designed circulation.
 	- recharge your personal transport, assist food production and collect rain water.
 	- assist in processing waste, filtering grey water and composting.
 	- leverage zero marginal cost.